Efficient Information Retrieval for Sensing via Continuous Measurement

 exhausts all legitimate solutions of the SVD Eq.~\eqref{eq:SVD_main}, where \(W(t)\) is an arbitrary time-dependent unitary matrix reflecting the gauge redundancy of the SVD, with the initial condition $W(0)=W_0$.
 Substituting Eqs.~\eqref{eq:KrausOP} and~\eqref{eq:Kraus_anti} into Eq.~\eqref{eq:SVD_main} provides us with explicit expressions of the Hamiltonian and the jump operator of the decoder,

 in which $H_{\rm S,nh}:=H_{\rm S}-i J_{\rm S}^\dag J_{\rm S}/2$ is a non-Hermitian Hamiltonian of the sensor, and the superscript T denotes matrix transpose.
-Equation~\eqref{eq:H_J_general_solution} serves as the central formula of this section, as it provides us with an explicit construction of the quantum decoder for efficient retrieval of the QFI of the emission field, applicable to generic quantum optical open dynamics.
-Remarkably, such a construction relies only on the knowledge of the ME \eqref{eq:ME} and its solution $\tilde{\rho}(t)$.
+Equation~\eqref{eq:H_J_general_solution} serves as the central formula of this section, as it provides us with an explicit construction of the quantum decoder for the efficient retrieval of the QFI of the emission field, applicable to generic (including nonlinear and time dependent) open sensor designs.
+Remarkably, such a construction relies only on the knowledge of the LME \eqref{eq:ME} and its solution $\rho_{\rm S}(t)$.